polichtm/MCW-Azure-Stack/Hands-on lab/HOL step-by-step - Azure Stack.md

 In this final task you will clean up the Azure Resources that you have create for the hands-on lab.
 This task is optional.

-1. If provisioned using the Azure Stack Developer Kit in an Azure VM, delete the resource group your Azure Stack Host VM is running in.
+1. If provisioned using the Azure Stack Hub Developer Kit in an Azure VM, delete the resource group your Azure Stack Hub Host VM is running in.

-2. If running on your own Developer Kit, delete all the resource groups from the Azure Stack portal that you created during the execution of this lab.
+2. If running on your own Developer Kit, delete all the resource groups from the Azure Stack Hub portal that you created during the execution of this lab.

 You should follow all steps provided *after* attending the Hands-on lab.

->**NOTE**: This is the end of the *Azure Stack* hands-on lab path.
-The steps that follow are for the *Azure Stack Operations* hands-on lab path.
-If you wish to do this lab as well, you should verify that you have completed the prerequisite steps for *Azure Stack Operations* in the before the hands-on lab guide.
+>**NOTE**: This is the end of the *Azure Stack Hub* hands-on lab path.
+The steps that follow are for the *Azure Stack Hub Operations* hands-on lab path.
+If you wish to do this lab as well, you should verify that you have completed the prerequisite steps for *Azure Stack Hub Operations* in the before the hands-on lab guide.

-# Azure Stack Operations hands-on lab step-by-step
+# Azure Stack Hub Operations hands-on lab step-by-step

 ## Abstract and learning objectives

-In this hands-on lab, you will perform common Azure Stack operational tasks by using the Azure Stack Development Kit.
+In this hands-on lab, you will perform common Azure Stack Hub operational tasks by using the Azure Stack Hub Development Kit.
 You will start by creating and publishing a custom Azure Marketplace item.
-Next, you will implement multi-tenant topology by provisioning another Azure Active Directory tenant and adding it to the existing Azure Stack environment.
-Once that is completed, you will set up delegation by using the delegated provider model and Azure Stack Role-Based Access Control (RBAC).
-You will conclude this lab by carrying out common Azure Stack operational tasks, including log collection (via Privileged Endpoint) and infrastructure backup (by using the Azure Stack Admin portal).
+Next, you will implement multi-tenant topology by provisioning another Azure Active Directory tenant and adding it to the existing Azure Stack Hub environment.
+Once that is completed, you will set up delegation by using the delegated provider model and Azure Stack Hub Role-Based Access Control (RBAC).
+You will conclude this lab by carrying out common Azure Stack Hub operational tasks, including log collection (via Privileged Endpoint) and infrastructure backup (by using the Azure Stack Hub administrator portal).

 ## Overview